Are organic tampons worth the switch?

 That’s a long time to have a wad of anything pressed up and against our inner vaginal walls.
 Anything we do or use that often, especially in our private parts, is something we’ll want to be sure is uber safe.

-3. Your V is One of Your Most Chemical-Absorbent Body Parts
+3. The V is One of Our Most Chemical-Absorbent Body Parts

 According to the Textbook of Modern Toxicology, for men, the scrotal skin is the most toxin-absorbent surface of the body, and the palms and soles are the least absorbent.